Table of Contents

 - the statute of limitations does not begin again if a replacement delivery is made as part of the liability for defects.

-8.3 The above-mentioned limitations of liability and shortening of time periods shall not apply to
+8.3 The limitations of liability and shortening of deadlines set out above do not apply

 - for claims for damages and reimbursement of expenses by the customer,